tum-pbs/two-way-coupled-control/README.md

 conda activate phiflow
 ```

-The specific implementations for two-way coupling used the PyTorch framework, which can be installed with
+The specific implementations for two-way coupling use the PyTorch framework, which can be installed with
 ```
 conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
 ```